danzeeeman/code_toolkit_S2022/03_WeekFour.md

 }
 ```

 And now, believe it or not, you have all the basic pieces to implement a game like Pong.
-To be clear, Pong combines many of these elements in a way that may still appear complex, but you should be able to look at this code and have some understanding of what is going on.
-Take a look:

 ## Lets play around with this in class